 - United States v.
 Acevedo-Vila (D.P.R.): Represented the former Governor of Puerto Rico in connection with campaign finance, public corruption, and tax charges.
 Fifteen counts dismissed prior to trial, and jury acquittal on all nine remaining counts;

 - Davis v.
 East Baton Rouge Parish School District (M.D.
-La.): Represented public school system in a successful effort to bring to a close a fifty-year old desegregation matter.
+La.): With prior law firm, represented public school system in a successful effort to bring to a close a fifty-year old desegregation matter.

 Counseling & Investigations